-Deborah Dawes, EAP Counselor, is a Licensed Professional Counselor.
-Debbie holds a B.A. in Psychology from Catawba College, Salisbury, NC.
-She obtained her Master’s Degree from Clemson University and joined the EAP staff in 1991.
-She enjoys working with individuals, couples, and families.
-She was a counselor at the Speech, Hearing and Learning Center and supervisor in children’s services at Greenville Mental Health Services before joining GHS.
+Deborah Dawes, LPC, is a Licensed Professional Counselor and a part-time counselor at GHS EAP.
+Debbie holds a B.A. in Psychology from Catawba College in Salisbury, N.C.
+She obtained her master’s degree from Clemson University and joined the EAP staff in 1991.
+She was a counselor at the Speech, Hearing and Learning Center and supervisor at Greenville Mental Health Services before joining GHS.

-Kathleen Raschiotto, EAP Counselor, joined GHS EAP in 1994.
-She holds a B.A. in Psychology from Furman University and a Master’s from Old Dominion University, Norfolk, VA.
-Kathleen is a Licensed Professional Counselor and experienced in counseling for a wide range of clients and behavioral health concerns.
+Kathleen Raschiotto, LPC, joined GHS EAP in 1994.
+She holds a B.A. in Psychology from Furman University and a master’s degree from Old Dominion University in Norfolk, Va.
+Kathleen is a Licensed Professional Counselor and is experienced in counseling clients on a broad range of behavioral health concerns.
 Kathleen worked at Morris Village, an alcohol and drug treatment center, and at Greenville Mental Health Center prior to joining GHS.

-Ashley Lester, LISW-CP, became a part of the EAP team in 2015 providing services in the Seneca area.
-She has been practicing clinical social work since graduating with a Master’s degree in Social Work from the University of Denver in 1996.
-Most of her practice has evolved from working in various agencies and health care settings with individuals and families who have experienced trauma.
-She has experience working with young adults and she is a yoga instructor.
-She is passionate about integrating mindful interventions into her clinical practice and she uses a variety of theoretical frameworks to meet the person where they are so that they may flourish.
+Ashley Lester, LISW, became a part of the EAP team in 2015, providing services in the Seneca area.
+She has been practicing clinical social work since graduating with master’s degree in Social Work from the University of Denver in 1996.
+Most of her practice has evolved from working in various agencies and healthcare settings with individuals and families who have experienced trauma.
+She has experience working with young adults and is a yoga instructor.

-Eunice Lehmacher, EAP Counselor, joined EAP as a part time counselor in 2015.
-She holds a Master’s Degree in Social Work from the Catholic University of America in Washington, DC and a Bachelor’s in Secondary Education from Concordia University.
-She is a Licensed Independent Social Worker-Clinical Practice with practice experience in community mental health, college mental health, home health, hospice, and private practice.
+Eunice Lehmacher, LISW, joined GHS EAP as a part-time counselor in 2015, providing services at our Oconee office.
+She holds a master’s degree in Social Work from the Catholic University of America in Washington, D.C. and a bachelor’s degree in Secondary Education from Concordia University.
+She is a Licensed Independent Social Worker-Clinical Practice, with practice experience in community mental health, college mental health, home health, hospice, and private practice.
 Prior to counseling, she was a high school math teacher.
 She has been working on the Oconee Medical Campus since 2011.
-Her specialties include grief, chronic pain and stress, geriatrics, and anxiety, and depression.